 Axactor believes people, systems and funding are the key success factors for a good operating model in the debt management industry, and the ability to secure financing at competitive terms is a crucial element of the Company’s growth strategy.

-At the end of 2018, total interest-bearing debt stood at EUR 734 million and net interest-bearing debt (NIBD) at EUR 664 million.
+At the end of Q3 2019, total interest-bearing debt stood at EUR 874 million and net interest-bearing debt (NIBD) at EUR 813 million.

-Axactor has been able to establish several funding sources, including a EUR 350 million revolving credit facility with DnB and Nordea, of which the last EUR 150 million were released in 2019.
+Axactor has been able to establish several funding sources, including a EUR 425 million revolving credit facility with DnB and Nordea, with an additional EUR 75 million accordion option.
 The RCF matures in January 2021, with an option for a two-year extension.

 In addition the company has local credit lines of approximately EUR 50 million in Italy.

 Axactor also has an outstanding bond of EUR 200 million, with a coupon of 7% and maturity in June 2021.
 A bond tap-option of EUR 50 million was exercised in 2019, with one further bond tap-option of EUR 50 million remaining.
 The bond is listed on Oslo Stock Exchange under the ticker AXA01.